roccomarchitto/reddit-tools/README.md

 `pip install -r requirements.txt && python3 setup.py install`.
 Then the application may be invoked as `reddittools arg1 arg2
 ...`.

+Tested on Ubuntu 20.04.2 LTS and Mac OSX TODO.

 The full install, starting from Git, then making a virtual environment, installing dependencies and the library, and then running the program, is as follows: